 50 Low Fade Haircuts For Men – A Stylish Middle

-Add some unique character to your cut without being too flashy about it.
-Like the high fade, the low fade will still give you considerably sharper-looking sides.
+Add some unique character to your hairstyle without being too flashy about it.
+Like the high fade haircut, the low fade will still give you considerably sharper-looking sides.

-A step above the classic and a notch below the high, meet the low fade.
+A step above the classic and a notch below the high, meet the low fade haircut.

 To give you a better idea of how this cut looks, I’ve put together a collection of the top 50 best low fade haircuts for men below and divided them into a range of different styles.
 You’ll discover a considerable amount of variety with males sporting thick and thin hair plus the different types of fade you can get.